 This option is one of the best reward credit cards available across issuers in 2022.
 It offers a whopping 6% on groceries at U.S. supermarkets — on up to $6,000 in purchases a year, then 1%, 6% back on select streaming services in the U.S., 3% cash back at U.S. gas stations and on everyday transit-related purchases and 1% back on all other eligible purchases.
 Plus, you can earn $250 back after you spend $3,000 in purchases within the first six months of Card Membership.

-The Blue Cash Preferred card has no annual fee during the first year.
-After that, Card Members need to pay $95 yearly, which is still a steal compared to other American Express alternatives.
-This card also comes with a 0% intro APR for the first year then , allowing Card Members to use their card without accruing interest.
+The Blue Cash Preferred card has a annual fee — waived for the first year, which is still a steal compared to other American Express alternatives.
+This card also comes with a 0% intro APR for the first 12 months then APR, allowing card members to use their card without accruing interest.

 Unlike the two previous options, this American Express card is not a charge card.
 This gives Card Members the flexibility of paying their balance over time.
 However, the Blue Cash Preferred card doesn’t offer balance transfer possibilities.

 4. Delta SkyMiles Reserve American Express® Card

 Best for: Frequent flying

-The Delta SkyMiles Reserve has a nice welcome bonus at 100,000 extra miles.
+The Delta SkyMiles Reserve has a nice welcome bonus at 50,000 extra miles.
 However, it requires after you spend $3,000 in purchases on your new card in your first 3 months.
 This luxury card may not be the best option for casual travelers.
 American Express and Delta have a few more affordable alternatives, like the Delta SkyMiles Blue, the Delta SkyMiles Gold and the Delta SkyMiles Platinum cards.